yohman/22S-DH151/Weeks/Week03/Lab/README.md

 })
 ```

+> :octocat: **Challenge Exercise**: Apply a different zoom level for each item in the sidebar that is clicked.
+Hint: You will have to add a parameter for zoom level in the `data` object.

 ## Using a `featureGroup` for your markers

 Currently, we are mapping each marker, one at a time.
 Since our markers are part of a collection, it is adviced to put them in a leaflet `featureGroup` [link](https://leafletjs.com/reference-1.7.1.html#featuregroup).